 NOTE: The roof style and slope are critical design elements of a porch.
 Careful attention to these elements is necessary in both historic and new buildings with porches.

-The applicant is seeking to "return the front porch to an open area by removing two vertical frames and doorway frames.
-The applicant has submitted marked up photographs of his proposal.
+The applicant is seeking to modify the front porch from an enclosed porch to an open porch, primarily by removing the windows and door.